 - Click the Forecast tab, and then click Balance Sheet:

 - Next, click the Set Starting Balances button:

 - At the top of the Starting Balances overlay, you'll see an equation expressing that the sum of your liabilities and equity must equal your assets.
-As you enter or edit values in the overlay, the steps will update to show the current totals:
+As you enter or edit starting balances in the overlay, this equation will update to show the current totals:

 Step 1: Total assets

 In this section, you'll enter any cash on hand, accounts receivable, and long-term assets your business owned prior to the start of the forecast.